 When other people find out you are dying

-This page has information about how your family and friends might react to knowing that you are likely to die soon.
+Find out how your family and friends might react to knowing that you are likely to die soon and how to talk to them.
 There is information on

 It may help to understand that these reactions usually come from other people's own fears – either of death itself or of the emotions that talking about it may bring up.
 It isn’t likely to be because they don’t care about you or what you’re going through.
 The anger is because they are scared of losing you, not because they think you could change things if you tried harder.